-I am a part-time researcher, historian, free-lance writer and musician.
+I am a part-time historian, teacher, free-lance writer and musician.
 I started this blog to present history in an accurate, accessible and interesting way.
 In bite-sized and/or easily digestible pieces.
 Let’s call them dollops?

 Take a look at the menus to see if any of the topics there pique your interest.
 If there is something that you’d like me to explore and research, feel free to contact me with requests.

 About the Recipes